 Please read the following carefully to understand our views and practices regarding your personal information and how we may collect it and treat it.

 For convenience, we have divided our data protection policies into three separate pages:

-If you have any questions please do not hesitate to contact our appointed Data Privacy Officers, Fitwise Management Limited, at firstname.lastname@example.org, if you prefer to call or write to us, then you can find our contact details at the bottom of this page.
+If you have any questions, please do not hesitate to contact our appointed Data Privacy Officers, CJ Association Management, or email@example.com or, if you prefer to call or write to us, then you can find our contact details at the bottom of this page.

 Because we are an organisation located in the United Kingdom the personal information that you give us or that we collect from you will be held under UK data protection legislation (but we’ll just refer to this as “the legislation”).
-The legislation requires that we tell you that we are a data controller for your personal information or, in other words, we determine the purposes for which and the manner in which any of your personal information are, or are to be, processed by us.
+The legislation requires that we tell you that we are a data controller for your personal information, or, in other words, we determine the purposes for which and the way any of your personal information are, or are to be, processed by us.

-Depending on how you interact with us we may seek to obtain your consent in a number of different ways.
+Depending on how you interact with us we may seek to obtain your consent in several different ways.
 We will determine which method is more appropriate but, in any event, we will always ask your express consent before collecting your personal information.